andrecantc/arch-dots/README.md

 # arch-dots
-dotfiles for Latt dock and neofetch
+dotfiles for Latte dock,neofetch and kde theme